Skip to content

-When thinking of witches, probably the image that will come to your mind is of an old lady dressed in black and hovering around on a broom.
-The pointed hat is another aspect of witches, along with the big pot of potions.
+When thinking of witches, the image that will probably come to your mind is an old black lady hovering around on a broom.
+The pointed hat and the big pot of potions are other aspects of witches.
 Although Halloween developed this childish picture of a witch in our minds, there is more in the real world to know about witchcraft and paganism.
 These two terms have many things in common.

 People are getting more interested in pagan societies for many reasons, including but not limited to the diversity of thoughts they offer.
 There are plenty of places around the world where you can witness pagan festivities and witchcraft activities.